zsz12251665/CodeHub/CF/1325/B/english.md

 ## Solution

-In my opinion, this problem is even easier than <a href="/codes/?oj=CF&pid=1325A">CF 1325A</a>.
+In my opinion, this problem is even easier than [CF 1325A](/CF/1325/A/english.md).
 The answer is the number of different numbers in the array.
 This is because it was copied $n$ times so that you can choose one number in each copy.
 And the sequence should be strictly increasing so you cannot choose the number with the same value.

 ## Code